conan-io/docs/integrations/cross_platform/yocto.rst

        :width: 600 px
        :align: center

-3. Once the cross-built packages are available in Artifactory, the application can be directly deployed to the Yocto image.
-This step can also be automated also in a CI. it from sources again.
+3. Once the cross-built packages are available in Artifactory, the application can be directly deployed to the Yocto image without building it from sources again.

    .. image:: /images/yocto/conan-yocto_deploy.png